dogmatico/factorial-test/docs/technical_design.md

 In a real-world product, load and contract testing, API specification artifacts, and CI/CD integration should be considered.
 We are keeping them out of scope for this exercise.

+## Future improvements

+To keep the exercise simple, we considered only a traditional inventory system.
+An improvement, at the cost of extra complexity in inventory management, would be to use a ledger to double-account movements of goods and components between stages (warehouse, reserved, factory, delivery, etc.).
+This could be used to reconstruct the full history of any component, for audit purposes, and for catastrophic failure recovery.